SAADSULEMAN053/My_Portfolio_Web_Tech/README.md

    ```

 4. Configure the linters by creating `.eslintrc.json` and `.stylelintrc.json` files in your project root with the appropriate settings.

+If you are using Visual Studio Code, you can also install extensions for ESLint, HTMLHint, and Stylelint to get real-time feedback and linting directly in your editor.

 ## Contributing
 If you would like to contribute to this project, feel free to submit a pull request.
 Please ensure your code follows best practices and is well-documented.